gordonforce/debian-java-development-environment/README.md

 ## Programing Languages

 * The latest Java LTS version or greater.
-* The latest Z shell version.
+* The latest Z shell version as the default shell with command line completion and color terminal support.
+* Terminal CLI development environment.
 * Integrated Development Environments.
-* A Z shell terminal with command line completion and color terminal support.
-* Stream editing tools for popular configuration and data exchange formats.
 * A text editor

 ## Development and Security Operations (DevSecOps)